 BNs have been widely used in the medical domain because of their remarkable ability to handle uncertainty in the diagnostic process of diseases.
 Such models provide a natural way to handle missing data, allow data integration with domain knowledge, and facilitate learning about causal relationships between variables (Koller and Friedman 2009).
 Sun et al. (2011) presents a diagnostic system that assists doctors in diagnosing and tracking the development of mild cognitive impairment (MCI).
-Specifically, they deal with the problem of learning BN from incomplete datasets by introducing the MNBN algorithm.
-To characterize the functional relationships among symptoms of obsessive-compulsive disorder (OCD) and depression in patients with primary OCD, McNally et al. (2017a) estimate two networks (a regularized partial correlation network and a Bayesian network) using archival admission data from a hospital in Wisconsin.
+Specifically, they deal with the problem of learning BN from incomplete data sets by introducing the mutual information and Newton interpolation Bayesian network (MNBN) algorithm.
+To characterize the functional relationships among symptoms of obsessive-compulsive disorder (OCD) and depression in patients with primary OCD, McNally et al. (2017a) estimate two networks (a regularized partial correlation network and a BN) using archival admission data from a hospital in Wisconsin.
 Using the same two approaches, McNally et al. (2017b) analyzes the PTSD symptoms in adults reporting childhood sexual abuse.
-Compared to the regularized partial correlation network, the Bayesian network has the advantage of disclosing potentially causal influence among symptoms.
-However, in practice, such influence between two symptoms can happen bi-directionally.
+Compared with the regularized partial correlation network, the BN can disclose potentially causal influence among symptoms.
+However, in practice, such influence between two symptoms can happen bidirectionally.
 One limitation of BN is that it disallows cycles whereby a symptom activates other symptoms that then loop back to influence the initial symptom.
 This paper proposes a screening tool to facilitate early detection and treatment of PTSD, where we do not have access to that advanced symptoms-related information.
 Instead, we consider using veterans' demographic information, military service, and medical records to see how this readily available information will affect the model's predictive power.